 If a Fund experiences a "loss restriction event": (i) the Fund will be deemed to have a year-end for tax purposes, and (ii) the Fund will become subject to the loss restriction rules generally applicable to corporations that experience an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on their ability to carry forward losses.
-Generally, a Fund could be subject to a loss restriction event when a person becomes a "majority-interest beneficiary" of the Fund, or a group of persons becomes a "majority-interest group of beneficiaries", as those terms are defined in the affiliated persons rules contained in the Income Tax Act (Canada), with appropriate modifications.
+Generally, a Fund could be subject to a loss restriction event when a person becomes a "majority-interest beneficiary" of the Fund, or a group of persons becomes a "majority-interest group of beneficiaries", as those terms are defined in the affiliated persons rules contained in the Tax Act with appropriate modifications.
 Generally, a majority-interest beneficiary of a Fund will be a beneficiary who, together with the beneficial interest of persons and partnerships with whom the beneficiary is affiliated, has a fair market value that is greater than 50% of the fair market value of all interest in the income or capital, respectively, in the Fund.
-Generally, a person is deemed not to become a majority-interest beneficiary of a Fund, and a group of persons is deemed not to become a majority-interest group of beneficiaries of a Fund, if the Fund meets certain investment requirements and qualifies as an "investment fund" under the rules.
+Generally, a person is deemed not to become a majority-interest beneficiary of a Fund, and a group of persons is deemed not to become a majority-interest beneficiary of a Fund, and a group of persons and partnerships and partnerships of a Fund, if the Fund meets certain investment requirements and qualifies as an "investment fund" under the rules.